 There’s nothing new about prior authorizations or the frustrations they cause in day-to-day operations within most orthopedic practices.
 They are required for many orthopedic surgical procedures, and for rehabilitation services and advanced imaging tests often used as part of the orthopedic diagnostic process.

 Even though everyone in healthcare seems to be aware of the problem and every organization from the AMA to the MGMA has lobbied insurance companies and Congress to affect change, little has been done.
 Prior authorizations are growing more prevalent as new and advanced surgical procedures, testing options, and medications become available.

 Have You Considered Advanced Automation as a Solution?

 The best solution, it seems, is to employ advanced automation as a way to manage prior authorizations more effectively and manage the workflow that is now dedicated to a manual process.

 We know for sure that most practices use a mostly manual system to process their prior authorizations.
-According to the 2019 CAQH Index, Conducting Electronic Business Transactions, only 13% of practices use a fully automatic prior authorization process, instead of relying on phone calls, fax machines, and hours of employee time.
+According to the 2020 CAQH Index, Closing the Gap: The Industry Continues to Improve, But Opportunities for Automation Remain, only 21% of practices use a fully automatic prior authorization process, instead of relying on phone calls, fax machines, and hours of employee time.

 What Does an Automated Solution Look Like?